bigfatbrowncat/PhotoFrameSTM32/README.md

 # Abstract

-A "smart" photo-frame prototype.
+A "smart" photo-frame prototype programmed for an STM32 microcontroller.
-The current version reads all JPG files from a USB flash disk connected via USB OTG cable and shows them one by one scaled to the internal screen size.
+The current version reads all JPG files from a USB flash disk connected via OTG cable to the board user port and shows them one by one with slow alpha blending effect, scaled to the internal screen size.

 # Technical details

-IDE: STM32CubeIDE Version 1.4.0
+* __Target Hardware__: STM32F429I-DISC1 board (https://www.st.com/en/evaluation-tools/32f429idiscovery.html).
-Target Hardware: STM32F429I-DISC1 board (https://www.st.com/en/evaluation-tools/32f429idiscovery.html).
+* __IDE__: STM32CubeIDE Version 1.4.0